davide3011/palladium-ln/doc/developers-guide/app-development/json-rpc.md

 pip install pyln-client
 ```

-Alternatively you can also install the development version to get access to currently unreleased features by checking out the Core Lightning source code and installing into your python3 environment:
+Alternatively you can also install the development version to get access to currently unreleased features by checking out the Palladium Lightning source code and installing into your python3 environment:
 ```shell
 git clone https://github.com/ElementsProject/lightning.git
 cd lightning/contrib/pyln-client